seqeralabs/seqera-kit/README.md

 # tw-pywrap

 `tw-pywrap` is a Python wrapper for the [Nextflow Tower CLI](https://github.com/seqeralabs/tower-cli).
-It can be leveraged to automate the creation of the following entities in Nextflow Tower via a simple configuration file in YAML format:
+It can be leveraged to automate the creation of all of the entities in Nextflow Tower via a simple configuration file in YAML format:

-  - Organizations
-  - Teams
-  - Workspaces
-  - Participants
-  - Credentials
-  - Secrets
-  - Compute Environments
-  - Actions
-  - Datasets
-  - Pipelines
-  - Launch

 The key features are: